HowToThink/HowToThink/source/PvL_05.rst

                     string_sans_vowels += letter
             return string_sans_vowels

-Important to note is the ``letter.lower()`` in line 5, without it, any uppercase vowels would be removed.
+Important to note is the ``letter.lower()`` in line 5, without it, any uppercase vowels would not be removed.

 .. index:: traversal, eureka traversal, short-circuit evaluation, pattern of computation,
            computation pattern